fabric8io/docker-maven-plugin/doc/manual.md

   option is only relevant for the `docker:build` goal.
 * **outputDirectory** (`docker.target.dir`) specifies the default output directory to be used by the plugin.
 The default value is `target/docker` and is only used for the goal `docker:build`.
+* **maxConnections** (`docker.maxConnections`) specifies how many parallel connections are allowed to be opened to the Docker Host.
+For parsing log output, a connection needs to be kept open (as well for the wait features), so don't put that number to low.
+Default is 100 which should be suitable for most of the cases.

 Example: